Full Guide to Basic Options Strategies

 The diagonal spread is a more flexible options trading strategy combining elements of a calendar spread and a vertical spread.

 It involves purchasing a longer-term option and selling a shorter-term option with a different strike price.
-This creates a position with both options having different strike prices and expiration dates.
+This creates a position where both options have different strike prices and expiration dates.

 The diagonal spread strategy is often used when a trader has a specific outlook on the timing and direction of the underlying stock price movement.